 In the case of a public company, not less than 25%, and in the case of a private company, not less than 20%, of the nominal value of each share taken up shall be paid up on the signing of the memorandum.

 Every public company must have at least two directors whereas every private company must have at least one director.
-A director need not be a shareholder of the company.
-Private exempt companies cannot have corporate directors.

 All companies must appoint a company secretary.
 In a private exempt company only, the sole director may also act as company secretary.
 The company secretary must be a natural person.
 If required, our Firm offers company secretary services.

 The Companies Act requires every company to keep proper accounting records in the same currency of its share capital.
 Companies are required to file a copy of the annual accounts.
 These must generally be accompanied by a copy of the auditors’ report thereon, and the directors’ report.
-The annual accounts must be filed within 10 months from the end of the financial year, with a grace of 42 days.
+The annual accounts must be filed within 10 months from the end of the financial year, with the grace of 42 days.

 A company with subsidiaries must submit consolidated financial statements for the group of companies.
 Certain exemptions exist for financial holding companies, small groups, and intermediate parent companies.